-(1) This section applies to an application made to the corporation for the grant of an easement under section 196(1)(b) of the repealed Act, or permit under section $207(1)^{96}$ of the repealed Act, made before the repeal of the section that had not been decided immediately before the repeal of the section.

-(2) From the repeal of the section, the application is to continue as an application to the commissioner for the relevant access right under section $65.^{97}$

-(3) For subsection (2), section 65(1)(a) does not apply.
+- (1) This section applies to an application made to the Queensland Sugar Corporation for the grant of an easement under section 196(1)(b) of the repealed Act, or permit under section 207(1) of the repealed Act, made before the repeal of the section that had not been decided immediately before the repeal of the section. - (2) From the repeal of the section, the application is to continue as an application to the commissioner for the relevant access right under section 65.95 - (3) For subsection (2), section 65(1)(a) does not apply.